-Recently, the first examples of Legendrian links in (\mathbb{S}^3, ξ{st}) which admit infinitely many Lagrangian fillings in $(\mathbb{D}^4, \lambda{st})$ were discovered [CG20].
-Indeed, [CG20, Corollary 1.5] shows that the max-tb Legendrian (n, m)-torus link $\Lambda(n, m)$ admits infinitely many Lagrangian fillings if $n \geq 3, m \geq 6$ or (n, m) = (4, 4), (4, 5).
-The method of proof itself relies on the theory of microlocal sheaves, and it remained unclear whether the existence of infinitely many Lagrangian fillings, even for one Legendrian link, could also be proven via more "classical" Floer-theoretic methods.
+Recently, the first examples of Legendrian links in (\mathbb{S}^3, ξ{st}) which admit infinitely many Lagrangian fillings in $(\mathbb{D}^4, \lambda{st})$ were discovered [CG21].
+Indeed, [CG21, Corollary 1.5] shows that the max-tb Legendrian (n, m)-torus link $\Lambda(n, m)$ admits infinitely many Lagrangian fillings if $n \geq 3, m \geq 6$ or (n, m) = (4, 4), (4, 5).
+The method of proof itself relies on the theory of microlocal sheaves, and it remained unclear whether the existence of infinitely many Lagrangian fillings, even for one Legendrian link, could also be proven via Floer-theoretic methods.
+It also remained unknown whether (typically smaller) links which were not rainbow closures of positive braids - from which the current sheaf methods do not apply - could actually admit infinitely many Lagrangian fillings.

-(i) First, this article shows that this is the case: the Legendrian DGA detects infinitely many fillings.
-In fact, we shall improve on [CG20, Corollary 1.5] by showing that simpler classes of Legendrian braids already admit infinitely many exact Lagrangian fillings.
+(i) First, we show that the Legendrian DGA detects infinitely many fillings and it does so for new Legendrian links (including links that are not the rainbow closure of a positive braid).
+In fact, we significantly improve on [CG21, Corollary 1.5] by showing that simpler classes of Legendrian braids already admit infinitely many exact Lagrangian fillings, and doing so Floer-theoretically.
 For instance, the family of Legendrian braids of affine D_n -type depicted in Figure 1 (right) is one such class.
-This gives an alternative proof that the torus links in [CG20, Corollary 1.5] admit infinitely many Lagrangian fillings.
+This also gives an alternative Floer-theoretical proof that the torus links in [CG21, Corollary 1.5] admit infinitely many Lagrangian fillings.